More than just a joyride: Why you should care about the SpaceX Inspiration mission

 Until now.

-As I write this, physician's assistant Hayley Arceneaux and data engineer Chris Sembroski, both of whom had zero reason as of a year ago to expect they'd ever visit space, are whipping around this planet roughly every 90 minutes.
+As I wrote this, physician's assistant Hayley Arceneaux and data engineer Chris Sembroski, both of whom had zero reason as of a year ago to expect they'd ever visit space, were whipping around this planet roughly every 90 minutes.

-The quartet makes up the entirety of the crew of the Inspiration4 mission, now in low Earth orbit.
-There is no professional astronaut chaperone from NASA on board, just four space novices cruising above Earth, performing research and making history.
+The quartet makes up the entirety of the crew of the Inspiration4 mission that splashed back down to Earth Saturday.
+There was no professional astronaut chaperone from NASA on board, just four space novices cruising above Earth, performing research and making history.
 The mission is also billed as a fundraiser for St. Jude's Children's Research Hospital, where Arceneaux was a patient as a child and now works as a medical professional.

 Inspiration for who?

-First, it's important to remember that new methods of transport have typically gone through the same process -- trains and planes were elite experiences at the start and went on to revolutionize our lives.
+First, it's important to remember that new methods of transport have typically gone through the same process -- trains and planes started out as elite experiences went on to revolutionize our lives.
 This suggests the Inspiration4 crew could be just the first of many regular people to go to orbit or beyond.
 (SpaceX didn't respond to a request for comment.)

 Elon Musk has suggested his next-generation Starship could eventually be used for super quick international flights via orbit, possibly with less of a carbon footprint than current commercial jetliners.